IBM/nicedoc.io/README.md

 Nowadays is very common use git to control version over text.
 For example, take a look at [RFC spec for the next web API](https://github.com/drufball/layered-apis), or any of the [TC39 Proposals](https://prop-tc39.now.sh/).

-That's a great thing, but you are limited to see the documentation based on how GitHub decide to render the markdown frontend layer.
+That's a great thing, but you are limited to see the documentation based on how GitHub decides to render the markdown frontend layer.

-In addition, you need to enter into GitHub portal every time, adding a lot of noise that are not related with what you want to do: read the spec.
+In addition, you need to browse GitHub each time, adding a lot of noise that is not related with what you want to do: read the spec.

-Normally, when a project tends to growth, they decide create their own documentation portal using tools like [Docsify](https://docsify.js.org/#/) or [Docusaurus](https://docusaurus.io/).
+Normally, when a project tends to growth, they decide to create their own documentation portal using tools like [Docsify](https://docsify.js.org/#/) or [Docusaurus](https://docusaurus.io/).

 The problem with these tools is that they are in the other point of friction: They add an extra layer of maintenance that could be unaffordable for many projects.

-Just you want to read docs, and you want that people spend more time writing that by keeping the documentation portal.
+You just want to read docs, and you want people to spend more time writing than by keeping the documentation portal.

 ## How

 We want to create a **zero configuration** documentation portal for any project.
-This means it doesn't exist friction to have your own documentation online.
+This means there's no friction on publishing your own documentation online.

-For do that, we are going to use **GitHub as backend**.
+For doing that, we are going to use **GitHub as backend**.

 That's a limitation, but also an advantage: If your documentation file is on GitHub, we can recover it.

-After that, we wan to render the markdown file alone in a portal.
+After that, we want to render the markdown file alone in a portal.
 Just documentation, no more.

 The zero configuration means you need to do nothing additional: The site portal will be minimal with good defaults to render any document.
 That means a lot related to visual text rhythm, space between lines, typographies, etc.

-In case that you desire, you can modify the defaults visual settings to adapt your documentation and feeling it a bit different from the rest.
+If you wish you can modify the defaults visual settings to adapt your documentation and feeling it a bit different from the rest.

 ## Roadmap